 People v.
 Rivera

-Notwithstanding the issue in the chain of custody, the defendant was convicted of criminal possession of controlled substance in third degree after jury trial.
-The defendant appealed the conviction on the ground there was a gap in the chain of custody arresting officers’ first possession of the drugs and subsequent possession of them at station.
+Notwithstanding the issue in the chain of custody, the defendant was convicted of criminal possession of a controlled substance in the third degree after a jury trial.
+The defendant appealed the conviction on the ground there was a gap in the chain of custody arresting officers’ first possession of the drugs and subsequent possession of them at the station.

 The Appellate Division of the Supreme Court unanimously reversed the conviction and dismissed the charge against the defendant as the People failed to prove that evidence recovered at the time of the arrest were separated at the station house from other narcotics recovered from different persons on the same day or time.
 The People had the obligation of ensuring that the narcotics acquired during an arrest was the same introduced into evidence and that it was not tampered with.
 It was essential that there was an unbroken chain of custody to show that the evidence was accurate and authentic.
 Where there is a deficiency in the chain of custody, it affects the weight of the evidence rather than its admissibility.
 However, where there is a failure to provide assurance that the item introduce into evidence was identical to the one recovered at the time of the arrest then the admissibly is affected rather its weight.
 Therefore, the evidence introduced was inadmissible because the arresting officer was unable to verify it was the same narcotics seized from the defendant.
 It was possible that the officer commingled the drug envelopes before they were admitted into the laboratory.